ghost-on-kubernetes

 kubectl apply -f deploy/07-ingress.yaml

-Your Ghost Blog Is Live!
+Your Ghost Blog is deployed! 🎉

 Congratulations!
 You’ve successfully deployed Ghost on a Kubernetes cluster.
 This setup provides a robust and scalable foundation for your blogging platform.
 Remember to customize the configurations, such as storage class, resource limits, and domain name, to suit your specific requirements.